naresh19/blackjack/README.md

 Code is written to be self-documenting and as close as possible to idiomatic English.

-To Rub this application
+To Run this application
-    ruby blackjack.rb
+    ruby executable.rb

 ### Requirements